-Fast-forward 15 years.
-Your baby turns 16 and he has a driver's license.
-You wish he were still driving his Cozy Coupe around the cul-de-sac.
 Fast-forward another five years.
 Your daughter turns 21 and she stays out all night partying with friends.
 You get misty-eyed remembering when she used to toddle around the house and take afternoon naps.

 You ask yourself where the years went.
 What you wouldn't give to sit in your grandmother's rocking chair and sing your son to sleep one more time.
-You rummage through a stack of old VHS videotapes in search of the one with the footage of your daughter getting on the school bus for her first day of kindergarten.
+You rummage through a stack of old VHS tapes in search of the one with the footage of your daughter getting on the school bus for her first day of kindergarten.

 Parenting is a journey full of momentous occasions.
 Some of them are happy, some are sad and some are bittersweet.
 Moments don't have to end.
 As a parent, you can keep these moments alive by establishing family rituals.

 Each year on the first day of school, I would position my children on the front porch.
 With their new lunch box in one hand and their new backpack in the other, I would snap a photo that would go into the family photo album.
-The day I overheard my two teenagers flipping through photo album, talking and laughing about those first-day-of-school photos, I paused, smiled and told myself that this moment is what parenting is all about.
+The day I overheard my two teenagers flipping through a photo album, talking and laughing about those first-day-of-school photos, I paused, smiled and told myself that this moment is what parenting is all about.

 Rituals can be serious.
 They can be funny.
 Rituals build memories that last forever.
 In times of stress or sadness, they can provide hope.
 Rituals give us something to look forward to.
 By incorporating rituals into your family life you will be adding another dimension to your parenting journey.
 Now sit back and enjoy the ride.